openshift-cs/okd.io/docs/wg_docs/okd-io.md

         docker run -it --rm --name mkdocs-build -p 8000:8000 -v %cd%:/site mkdocs-build
         ```

-    - if you have npm on Linux or Mac OS:
+    - if you have npm and use Docker on Linux or Mac OS:

         ```shell
         npm run docker-serve